How One Writer Deals with Impostor Syndrome

-You might be surprised to learn even successful writers deal with imposter syndrome.
-I feel most artists do, but imposter syndrome isn’t just an affliction for creatives.
+You might be surprised to learn even successful writers deal with impostor syndrome.
+I feel most artists do, but impostor syndrome isn’t just an affliction for creatives.
 People in all walks of life, no matter how gifted or accomplished they are, question whether they deserve success or feel they’re wearing a mask and fooling everyone who looks up to them.

 Most writers grew up admiring others.
 That’s when the seeds of creativity were planted.
 For me, my hero was Stephen King.
 The first books I engulfed were classics like The Dead Zone, The Shining, Salem’s Lot, and The Stand.
 Those stories moved me so much that I wanted to capture that creativity, make it my own, and entertain others.

 But you might see where the problem lies in this way of thinking.
 Trying to write like Stephen King is akin to wanting to invest like Warren Buffett, hoping to hit a baseball like Ted Williams, or inspire a nation like Oprah Winfrey.
 When you follow in the footsteps of your heroes, you embark on a journey where you’re always struggling to catch up.

 I can’t be Stephen King or J.K.
 Rowling or Dean Koontz.
 I’m me, Dan Padavona.

 And that’s the best way I know to conquer imposter syndrome.
 Every book I write represents the best story I can tell in that moment.
 My initial books don’t compare to the novels I write today because I’m a better writer than I was then.
 There’s no replacement for experience.

 “When you follow in the footsteps of your heroes, you embark on a journey where you’re always struggling to catch up.”